Plugin System

 description | string | No | Short description of what the plugin does. |

 engines | object | No | Host version constraints.
-Currently supports a single field, engines.daintree, which accepts any valid semver range (for example ^0.7.0 or >=0.7.0 <0.9.0).
+One field for now, engines.daintree, which accepts any valid semver range (for example ^0.12.0 or >=0.12.0 <0.14.0).
 Incompatible plugins are skipped with a user-visible toast.
-Plugins without this field still load but log a warning.
+Plugins without this field still load, but log a warning.
 See Version Compatibility. |

-main | string | No | Relative path to a Node.js entry file that runs in the Electron main process. |
+main | string | No | Relative path to a Node.js entry file that runs in the Electron main process.
+The module exports an activate(host) function.
+See Activation & Host API. |

 renderer | string | No | Deprecated.
-Still parsed for backward compatibility but ignored at load time.
+Still parsed for backward compatibility, but ignored at load time.
 The loader logs a deprecation warning and continues.
-Remove it from new manifests.
+Leave it out of new manifests.
 See Renderer Entry. |

-contributes | object | No | Container for all contribution arrays (panels, toolbarButtons, menuItems).
-Defaults to empty. |
+contributes | object | No | Container for every contribution array: panels, toolbarButtons, menuItems, forgeProviders, and fileDecorationProviders.
+Defaults to empty.
+The keys views and mcpServers are reserved (validated, but ignored at runtime, see Reserved Contribution Keys). |

 Plugin ID Format

 The validation regex is /^[a-z0-9]+(?:-[a-z0-9]+)*.[a-z0-9]+(?:-[a-z0-9]+)*$/.
-Manifests that fail this check are rejected at load with:
+A manifest that fails this check is rejected at load with:

 Plugin name must be in publisher.name format (e.g. "acme.linear-context") | Example | Valid | Reason |